Best yoga studio software in 2026

 Best for marketplace-dependent urban yoga studios and franchise chains

-Best for: Yoga studios in dense urban markets where marketplace-attributed discovery is operationally meaningful, or multi-location chains needing franchise-tier reporting.
+Best for: Yoga studios in dense urban markets where the marketplace brings in a meaningful share of new clients, or multi-location chains needing franchise-tier reporting.

 pros